-- It is a common belief that husbands and wives (or civil partners) are automatically entitled to inherit everything, this is not the case.
-If you die without a Will then the rules of intestacy dictates how much your spouse is entitled to.
+- It is a common belief that husbands and wives (or civil partners) are automatically entitled to inherit everything; this is not the case.
+If you die without a Will, then the rules of intestacy dictate how much your spouse is entitled to.

 - If you do not make a Will and you are not married, then under the intestacy rules your partner is not entitled to anything from your estate.
 These rules do not take into account modern living arrangements or extended families.

 - A properly drafted Will can help minimise the amount of Inheritance Tax paid as well as other future liabilities.